Best Things to do and Places to visit in Sagada

 How to Get There From Manila

 Direct routes from Manila to Sagada are now available through the services of Coda Lines Corporation.
 The company offers a daily trip from Legarda terminal to Sagada.
-The daily schedule of departure is at 8 in the evening and estimated travel time of 12 hours.
+The daily schedule of departure is at 8 in the evening and the estimated travel time of 12 hours.
 Fares start at Php 760.

 - Sagada Trip: SmartBro X Travel Factor Conquer Sagada